 - Tenant agreements

-When your mediation is confirmed, the OLT will send you and the other party a Notice of Mediation that states:
+When your mediation is confirmed, the OLT will send the parties communication that confirms:

 - The time and date of the mediation

-- Whether any other materials should be sent to the OLT
+- Any additional materials that should be sent to the OLT.